TsolidarioFG/2025-ENKI-ParquesInfantiles/README.md

-# 🌍 ENKI Playgrounds Accessibility Platform
+# 🌍 Web application for analyzing and improving accesibility in playgrounds for children with disabilities

 This project is a **Final Degree Project** developed in collaboration with **Fundación ENKI**.
 Its goal is to provide an **accessible web platform** that modernizes and expands ENKI’s printed guide on playground accessibility in A Coruña.